Becoming a Writing Fellow

 Highly qualified student writers have the opportunity to work as peer writing consultants at the Center for Writing and Speaking.

-There are two kinds of positions: writing tutors and writing fellows.
-Writing tutors hold appointment hours in the Center for Writing and Speaking.
-Tutors consult with students at all levels of experience and aptitude, at all stages of the writing process, and from all disciplines within the college.
-Writing fellows, on the other hand, are paired with a section of a course, usually Common Intellectual Experience (CIE).
+Writing Fellows take on two roles at Ursinus.
+First, they work regular hours in the Center for Writing and Speaking, consulting with students at all levels of experience and aptitude, at all stages of the writing process, and from all disciplines within the college.
+Second, they are paired with a section of a course, usually Common Intellectual Experience (CIE).
 Fellows meet with their faculty partner to discuss writing pedagogy and consult with each student in their class about twice per semester.

 For either position, the primary duties are: